On the cluster admission problem for cloud computing: Designing new Admission Control Policies

-The baseline admission control policy that is widely used in practice is a myopic policy that simply compares the current number of active cores to a threshold.
-This policy does not require any information about the set of deployments besides the total number of active cores.
-We also call it a \emph{Zeroth Moment Policy} because it takes no information about the future into account.
-The limited amount of information it uses means that it has to be very conservative in how many deployments to accept, since it does not know how often or fast they will scale out.
+Before introducing our new policies, we state the baseline admission control policy that is widely used in practice.
+It is a myopic policy that simply compares the current number of active cores to a threshold.
+This policy does not use any information about the set of deployments besides the total number of active cores.
+It can be we viewed as a degenerate case of our approach, as it does not take any probabilistic information about the random variables into account.
+We therefore also call it a \emph{Zeroth Moment Policy}.
+Because it uses a limited amount of information, it must be conservative in how many deployments it accepts, since it does not know how often or fast they will scale out.

-\begin{definition}[Zeroth Moment policy] Under a zeroth moment policy with threshold $t$, a newly arriving deployment is accepted if, after accepting the deployment, there would be less than $t$ cores active. \end{definition}
+\begin{definition}[Zeroth Moment Policy (Baseline)] Under a zeroth moment policy $\pi$ with threshold $t$, a newly arriving deployment is accepted if, after accepting the deployment, there would be less than $t$ cores active. \end{definition}